MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 -  ``fpFile.name`` [optional, default value is "" (*empty*)]: Defines
    the front panel file (\*.fp) the application has to use by default when several ``fp`` files are available in project.

+-  ``hardwareImageDecoders.list`` [optional, default value is ""
+   (*empty*)]: Defines the available list of additional image decoders provided by the hardware.
+Use comma (',') to specify several decoders among this list: bmp, jpg, jpeg, gif, png.
+If empty or unspecified, no image decoder is added.

 To test a front panel project without rebuilding the platform or without exporting manually the project, add the property ``-Dej.fp.project=[full project path]`` in the MicroEJ Application launcher (JRE tab).
 The application will use the front panel project even if the platform the application already contain a built-in front panel.